Data-to-Knowledge/FlowNaturalisation/README.rst

 ~~~~~~~~~~~~~
 The requirements for the tool includes:

-- Use datasets available to ECan and maintained
+- Datasets available to ECan and maintained
-- Be consistent with existing ECan methods
+- Consistent with existing ECan methods
-- Be relatively simple
+- Relatively simple
-- Should work for the entire record of any recorder or gauging site in Canterbury with sufficient data
+- Work for the entire record of any recorder or gauging site in Canterbury with sufficient data
-- Be reproducible
+- Reproducible
 - Produce results quickly (a few minutes)

 Methods and assumptions